Add a cluster to Scylla Manager¶

 sctool cluster add

 sctool cluster add --host=22.214.171.124 --name=prod-cluster \ --ssh-user=scylla-manager --ssh-identity-file=scylla-manager.pem db7faf98-7cc4-4a08-b707-2bc59d65551e __ / \ Cluster added, to set it as a default run: @ @ export SCYLLA_MANAGER_CLUSTER=db7faf98-7cc4-4a08-b707-2bc59d65551e | | || |/ Repair will run on 01 Sep 18 00:00 UTC and will be repeated every 7 days. || || To see the currently scheduled tasks: sctool task list -c db7faf98-7cc4-4a08-b707-2bc59d65551e |\_/| \___/

 --hostis hostname or IP of one of the cluster nodes

 --nameis an alias you can give to your cluster

 --ssh-useris SSH user name used to connect to the cluster nodes

---ssh-identity-filepath is path to identity file containing SSH private key
+--ssh-identity-filepath is a path to identity file containing SSH private key

 If you exposed the REST API directly to establish SSH connectivity (Direct Communication), the